-Stare Mesto is the Old Town and the most popular area to stay.
+Stare Mesto is the old town and the most popular area to stay.
 If you’re only staying for a short time and want to see the main sights, this is the best location.
 Typical sights you would see in the old town include the Immaculata statue, musical fountains, St Elizabeth’s Cathedral, Pushkinova Street Synagogue, the Old Town Hall and the Lower Gate.

 Luxury Apartments Kosice Centre – Not only are these apartments at an unbeatable location directly on the main street, Hlavna Street, but the apartments are spotless, newly renovated and highly rated.
 Starting at €69, it’s better value than a hotel as well as better located and you are supporting a small, family business by staying here.
 My top choice when staying in Kosice.

 Like most main train stations, Kosice Train Station isn’t in the nicest area but in the case of Kosice, it’s not terrible.
 Kosice is a small city and if you’re arriving by train or bus this is a convenient location with easy walking access to the centre.
 The main issue with staying in this neighbourhood is the lack of decent places to eat and things to do in the evening.

 Boutique Penzion Slovakia – Another great option if you want to stay in a good value, modern apartment.
 The great thing about this pension is that it’s in an old, historic building that has been converted.
 You don’t often get to stay in this kind of building with an inner courtyard but they are typical of the region.

-North of the Old Town is the closest you’ll come to a hipster neighbourhood in Kosice and it’s worth considering staying around Tabacka Kulturfabrik, an arts and cultural centre with concerts and good food.
+The northern section of the old town is the closest you’ll come to a hipster neighbourhood in Kosice.
+It’s worth considering staying around Tabacka Kulturfabrik, an art and cultural centre with concerts and good food.